 - Speaking to demons or angels.
 This is part of the problem with deliverance ministries.
 Telling angels and demons where to go was the work of ancient magicians who used wands to order them about.
 Now, Charismatics send them to the abyss, or to a waterless place, etc.

-- Waving flags to keep demons away, or anointing with oil.
+- Waving flags to keep demons away.

 - Calling down a spirit to feel its ecstatic influence (soaking in the spirit, called samadhi in yoga).

 - Submitting to a spirit it so it can “have its way” with you (manifestations, spiritual drunkenness).

 - Calling down spirit to work with it—dig in the heart, etc.

 - Seeking supernatural knowledge from dreams or visions.

 - Waiting for ‘prophetic words’ or supernatural insight into peoples’ illnesses or problems (taught in the Alpha course) .

 - Breaking off spells or curses (reverse voodoo).